-After writing my last blog post, I realized that it may still be difficult to determine which online articles represent fact or fluff.
+After writing my last blog post, I realized it may still be challenging to determine which online articles represent fact or fluff.
 So, I created an article credibility checklist!
-This tool is designed to measure the credibility of articles that discuss findings from research studies.
-By using this tool, you should be able to distinguish between trusted versus poor quality sources of information.
+Use this tool to measure the credibility of articles that discuss findings from research studies.
+This tool will help you distinguish between trusted and poor-quality sources of information.

 The article credibility checklist consists of ten “yes” or “no” statements.
-To use this tool pick an online article that describes a research study and select either “yes” or “no” for each statement.
-If you are unsure of which response to select, go with your gut.
-Once you’ve read through and checked each statement, tally all of your “yes” responses.
+To use this tool, pick an online article that describes a research study and select either “yes” or “no” for each statement.
+When you are unsure of what to pick, go with your gut.
+Once you’ve read through and checked each statement, tally all your “yes” responses.
 The final score will help you assess the credibility of the article you read.

-It should be noted that if your article does not receive a high score, it doesn’t mean the information is false.
-What this indicates is that the source may not be that reliable.
-In this scenario, you should read the original publication to better understand the findings.
-Alternatively, you could find another online article that better describes the research study if you do not have access to the original article.
+It doesn’t mean the information is false if your article does not receive a high score.
+What this indicates is that the source may need to be more reliable.
+It would be best if you read the original publication to understand the findings in this scenario better.
+Also, if you don’t have access to the original article, you could find another online article that better describes the research study.

 Below are the ten statements for the article credibility checklist: